Skip to main content

 Awards

-SFNS Young Investigator Awards
+SFNS 2026 Young Investigator Awards Call for Abstracts

 • $500 honorarium

-• Complimentary meeting registration for the annual meeting
+• Complimentary meeting registration for the Annual Meeting

 • Award certificate